squatconf/manifest/README.md

 you can get a 0 cost conference made with love,but a little rougher

 ## Where / when ?

 A Squat in Paris, that will not yet be disclosed for obvious reasons ...

-It will happened at the end of November.
+It will happened 2014 November 15th .

 ## The plan

 We are a bunch of crazy programers that believe in anarchy and distributed systems, conferences included.

 We will provide a place, we will provide a context, some talks, and the rest will be up to you ...

 ## Who is behind this

-SquatConf is an Idea that came after [LXJS](http://2014.lxjs.org/), It was a great conference, and the organisation made one of the most amazing job, and after the final day of the event we ended up [dominictarr](https://github.com/dominictarr), [joates](https://github.com/joates) and [I](https://github.com/gorhgorh) talking about autonomous self driving boats when this idea came to live, now the idea mature and (insert list of interested folks here ... ^^) are in the loop
+SquatConf is an Idea that came after [LXJS](http://2014.lxjs.org/), It was a great conference, and the organisation made one of the most amazing job, and after the final day of the event we ended up [dominictarr](https://github.com/dominictarr), [joates](https://github.com/joates) and [I](https://github.com/gorhgorh) talking about autonomous self driving boats when this idea came to live, now the idea matured and some folks ([mmalecki](https://github.com/mmalecki),[no9](https://github.com/no9/),[substack](https://github.com/substack/)) are in the loop now.

 ## Ok so you are a bunch of idealist that will make a 10 ppl conference in a dump ...